President & CEO

 Ms. Kerger received her bachelor’s degree from the University of Baltimore, where she serves on the Merrick School of Business Dean’s Advisory Council.
-In addition, she is a director of the International Academy of Television Arts and Sciences and a member of the board of the Smithsonian Institution’s National Museum of Natural History, and the Elizabeth Glaser Pediatric AIDS Foundation.
+She received an honorary doctorate from Grand Valley State University.
+She is a director of the International Academy of Television Arts and Sciences and is Vice Chair of the board of the Smithsonian Institution’s National Museum of Natural History.

-Ms. Kerger and her husband Joseph Kerger live in Washington, D.C.
+Ms. Kerger and her husband Joseph Kerger live in Round Hill, VA.